 5. Your cover is critical

 Covers sell books.
+They can make or break traditionally published books and that’s equally true when publishing a book on your own.
 Make sure yours is great!
-Stick to the rules of your genre, make sure the title is crystal clear and easy to read, and don’t put your face on the cover unless you’re Oprah or Tony Robbins.
+Stick to the rules of your genre, make sure the title is crystal clear and easy to read, and don’t put your face on the cover unless you’re Oprah or Brené Brown.
 Check out the article we linked up in subhead #5 for more guidelines on making a great cover.

 We also have this free Book Cover Design Checklist for you, if you need it.